mariusvalentin189/Match3/README.md

   - scoring system with stars based on the final score
   - save system for levvels and best score

-Game build found in "Build" folder.
+Game build found in "GameBuild" folder.